 - Erase something that you don’t want

-- Draw filled and empty rectangles and oval
+- Draw filled and empty rectangles and ovals.

-- Highlight something that you want to focus the specific part of the image
+- Highlight something that you want to focus on in a specific part of the image

 - Fill, burr, or highlight the specific part of the picture with colour

 - Insert the image from your computer disk